What is Monsterhearts about?

 I had to learn this the hard way.
 I did two convention games with Monsterhearts and tried to cram in character and setting generation as well as three hours of play into a five-hour slot.
 Those five hours were way too short for the players to get used to their characters and at the same time develop a player-driven story.
 We did have drama, but it felt forced by the plot and did not feel as authentic as when built up over a session or two.

 Summary: If you like high school drama, play Monsterhearts

 I love Monsterhearts, both as a player and as a GM.
 Yes, it is a very specific setting for a small target audience.
-But if you and your group are into emotional drama, conflicts between players and the high school setting, paired with a bit of urban fantasy, I absolutely recommend giving Monsterhearts a try.
-It’s an absolute gem and my favourite RPG system of 2019 and 2020.
+But if you and your group are into emotional drama, conflicts between players, and the high school setting, paired with a bit of urban fantasy, I absolutely recommend giving Monsterhearts a try.
+It’s an absolute gem and my favorite RPG system of 2019 and 2020.